Best Coffee for Cold Brew

 If you try to find the sweet spot in between, you'll end up with an average cup of coffee that may be bearable, but it'll be slightly sour from the light roast beans being under extracted and slightly bitter or astringent from the dark roast being over extracted.
 So, what about cold brew?

 Luckily for cold brew, this is no longer an issue since everything is equally extracted for the most part due to our friend osmosis.
-If you are curious what the best grind for cold brew is, check out this article we wrote.
 Like the medium roast coffee, this results into a delicious cold brew concentrate that is bold and complex.
 This may in fact be a better option than medium roast coffee, so we recommend testing it out.
 In my opinion, even if it is the best coffee for cold brew, we recommend the medium roast first.

 Cold Brew Coffee